 The purpose of this policy is to define the processes for nomination and selection of the Continuum of Care Board (Board).
 Board Members should provide an appropriate mix of skills to provide the necessary breadth, depth of knowledge and experience to meet the Board’s responsibilities and objectives.
 The Board aims for a composition that will appropriately represent the interests of the homeless crisis response system’s stakeholders, the local community, and will reflect diversity in its composition by recruiting members with varied geographical, social, economic, environmental, business, and cultural backgrounds.
 The Board should make an intentional effort to maintain a reasonable balance with respect to age, gender, race and ethnicity.

 Board members are elected for a term of two years, and are eligible to serve on the Board for up to five terms, or a total of ten years.
 This provision does not apply to Appointed Seats.

+Board members who have completed five consecutive terms, are eligible to serve on the Board following a minimum of a two-year hiatus from Board membership.
+Former Board members are eligible to serve on Standing and Ad-Hoc Committees.

 POLICY